 Building a budget is one of the basic premises of personal finance.
-A budget can help you come up with a spending plan, so you can give each dollar a job and actually know where your money is going.
-In the past few years, Mint.com and YNAB (You Need a Budget) have reigned supreme in the battle of budgeting software, but a new contender is entering the ring.
+A budget can help you come up with a spending plan so you can give each dollar a job and actually know where your money is going.
+EveryDollar strives to be a budgeting software that helps you give every dollar a job and provides a game plan for achieving your financial goals.

 How Does EveryDollar Work?

-It takes only a few minutes to create an EveryDollar account.
-Simply input your name, email address, password, as well as country, state, and zip code (currently it appears the software is available for those in the U.S. or Canada).
-Then you’ll receive a confirmation email, and voila, you’re ready to budget.
+First things first: You need to create an account via the website.
+You input your name, email address and password, as well as country, state and ZIP code (note, however, that currently EveryDollar is available only for those in the U.S. or Canada).
+Then you’ll receive a confirmation email and you’re ready to budget!

-Start by adding all of your income and expenses.
-Next to each category, you can input the amount that is “planned” for each category.
+Next to each category, you can input the amount that is “Planned.”
 For things like your emergency fund, you can input your current balance as well as your savings goal.
 Within each category, you can make notes, track transactions or make it a fund.
-If it’s a category you will be updating frequently, you can ‘favorite’ it so that it shows up at the top.
+If it’s a category you will be updating frequently, you can “Favorite” it so that it shows up at the top.

 When you make a category a fund, you are making it a savings goal — similar to the Mint Goals feature.